bluekitchen/btstack/port/raspi/README.md

 # BTstack Port for Raspberry Pi 3 with BCM4343 Bluetooth/Wifi Controller

-Tested with Raspberry Pi 3 Model B V1.2 and Raspberry Pi Zero W V1.1.
+Tested with Raspberry Pi 3 Model B V1.2, Raspberry Pi 3 Model B+, and Raspberry Pi Zero W V1.1.

 With minor fixes, the port should also work with older Raspberry Pi models that use the [RedBear pHAT](https://redbear.cc/product/rpi/iot-phat.html).
 See TODO at the end.